Skip to main content

 • The payment plan with the coupon for 4 payments: $25 each month

-How do failed charges get retried?
+How do failed installments get retried?

 Is PayPal supported for payment plans?